lawsie/guizero/docs-src/docs/alerts.md

 * `info(title, text)` - popup box with an information icon
 * `error(title, text)` - popup box with an error icon
 * `yesno(title, text)` - popup box with yes and no options.
 Pressing `Yes` returns `True` and pressing `No` returns `False`.
+* `question(title, text, initial_value)` - popup box with a question box which can accept a text response.
+Pressing `Ok` returns value entered into the box is returned and pressing `Cancel` returns `None`.

 All pop up boxes use the native display, so they will look different depending on your operating system.